Mutual Coupling in Continuous Aperture Arrays: Physical Modeling and Beamforming Design: CAPA Beamforming Design with Mutual Coupling

 \subsection{Optimal Beamforming}

-The objective of beamforming design is to optimize $w(\mathbf{s})$ to maximize the signal strength at a target receiver, subject to a constraint on the total transmit power $P_{\mathrm{t}}$.
-This can be formulated as the functional optimization problem given by
+The objective of beamforming design is to optimize $w(\mathbf{s})$ to maximize the signal strength at a target receiver, and consequently, the fundamental single-user capacity limit, subject to a constraint on the total transmit power $P_{\mathrm{t}}$.
+This can be formulated as the following functional optimization problem: